chefspec/chefspec/README.md

 expect(file.mode).to eq("0440")
 ```

-Assert that a file would be created from template ressource:
+Assert that a file would be created from template resource:

 ```ruby
 expect(chef_run).to create_file '/etc/my-cookbook-config.cfg'